PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

    + `InputState`
        Represents a set of inputs to the Mechanism.
-       Receives one or more afferent PathwayProjections to a Mechanism, combines them using its `function <State.function>`, and assigns the result (its `value <State.value>`)as an item of the Mechanism's `variable <Mechanism.variable>`.
-It can also receive one or more `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State.value>`.
+       Receives one or more afferent PathwayProjections to a Mechanism, combines them using its `function
+       <State_Base.function>`, and assigns the result (its `value <State_Base.value>`)as an item of the Mechanism's
+       `variable <Mechanism_Base.variable>`.
+It can also receive one or more `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State_Base.value>`.

    + `ParameterState`
-       Represents a parameter of the Mechanism's `function <Mechanism.function>`.
-Takes the assigned value of the parameter as the `variable <State.variable>` for the State's `function <State.function>`, and assigns the result as the value of the parameter used by the Mechanism's `function <Mechanism.function>` when the Mechanism executes.
-It can also receive one or more `ControlProjections <ControlProjection>` that modify parameter(s) of the State's function, and thereby the value of the parameters used by the Mechanism's `function <Mechanism.function>`.
+       Represents a parameter of the Mechanism's `function <Mechanism_Base.function>`.
+Takes the assigned value of the parameter as the `variable <State_Base.variable>` for the State's `function <State_Base.function>`, and assigns the result as the value of the parameter used by the Mechanism's `function <Mechanism_Base.function>` when the Mechanism executes.
+It can also receive one or more `ControlProjections <ControlProjection>` that modify parameter(s) of the State's `function <State_Base.function>, and thereby the value of the parameters used by the Mechanism's `function <Mechanism_Base.function>`.

    + `OutputState`
        Represents an output of the Mechanism.
-       Takes an item of the Mechanism's `value <Mechanism.value>` as the `variable <State.variable>` for the State's `function <State.function>`, assigns the result as the State's `value <OutputState.value>`, and provides that to one or more efferent PathwayProjections.
-It can also receive one or more `GatingProjections <GatingProjection>`, that modify parameter(s) of the State's function, and thereby the State's `value <State.value>`.
+       Takes an item of the Mechanism's `value <Mechanism_Base.value>` as the `variable <State_Base.variable>` for the State's `function <State_Base.function>`, assigns the result as the State's `value <OutputState.value>`, and provides that to one or more efferent PathwayProjections.
+It can also receive one or more `GatingProjections <GatingProjection>`, that modify parameter(s) of the State's function, and thereby the State's `value <State_Base.value>`.

 * `Functions <Function>`
    A Function is the most fundamental unit of computation in PsyNeuLink.
 Every `Component` has a Function object, that wraps a callable object (usually an executable function) together with attributes for its parameters.
-   This allows parameters to be maintained from one call of a function to the next, for those parameters to be subject to modulation by `ControlProjections <ControlProjection>`, and for Functions to be swapped out for one another or replaced with customized ones.
+   This allows parameters to be maintained from one call of a function to the next, for those parameters to be subject to modulation by `ModulatoryProjections <ModulatoryProjection>` (see below), and for Functions to be swapped out for one another or replaced with customized ones.
 PsyNeuLink provides a library of standard Functions (e.g. for linear, non-linear, and matrix transformations, integration, and comparison), as well as a standard Application Programmers Interface (API) or creating new Functions that can be used to "wrap" any callable object that can be written in or called from Python.

 .. _Quick_Reference_Compositions: